pokepark/PokemonRaidBot/docs/config.rst

      - URL to your map.
 This is displayed under every raid poll.
    * - CUSTOM_TRAINERNAME
      - Book, allow users to add custom trainernames via ``/trainer`` command
+   * - ENABLE_GYM_AREAS
+     - To divide gyms into areas when making selections through ``/start``, ``/listall`` etc. set this to true.
+Areas are defined in geoconfig_gym_areas.json.
+   * - DEFAULT_GYM_AREA": false,
+     - ID of default gymarea.
+Can also be set to false to only display areas.
    * - PORTAL_IMPORT
      - Bool, allow importing gyms via portal import Telegram bots
    * - RAID_ANYTIME